chenkianwee/yun2infinity/manual/docs/01/01installation.md

 4. We will check if the database has been successfully installed.
 Type in this command.
 You should see 5 containers running.
     ```
     $ sudo docker ps
     ```

+### Install Timescaledb to improve database performance
+1. Go to shellscript directory.
+Follow the instruction accordingly to install timescaledb into your database.
+    ```
+    sudo sh install_tsdb.sh
+    ```

 ### Check if FROST-Server is successfully configured